 Revenue Recognition.
 Revenue-generating contracts are assessed under ASC 606, Revenue from contracts with customers, to identify distinct performance obligations, determine the transaction price of the contract and allocate the transaction price to each of the distinct performance obligations.
 Revenue is recognized when we have satisfied a performance obligation through transferring control of the promised good or service to a customer.
 Control, in this instance, may mean the ability to prevent other entities from directing the use of, and receiving benefit from, a good or service.
-We determine at contract inception whether we will transfer control of a promised good or service over time or satisfy the performance obligation at a point in time through analysis of the following criteria: (i) the entity has a present right to payment, (ii) the customer has legal title, (iii) the customer has physical possession, (iv) the customer has the significant risks and rewards of ownership and (v) the customer has accepted the asset.
-We assess collectability based primarily on the customer's payment history and on the creditworthiness of the customer.
+We apply the following five-step model in order to determine this amount: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations, including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation, which for the Company is generally at a point in time.
+We also assess collectability based primarily on the customer's payment history and on the creditworthiness of the customer.